Physics-Informed Neural Nets for Control of Dynamical Systems: Experiments

-For instance, the right plot of Fig.~\ref{fig:control_vanderpol} shows that five different control inputs, found sequentially by MPC, were applied to the dynamic system during the initial $2.5s$.
-Here, the role of the plant to be controlled is taken by the Van der Pol oscillator, whose states are obtained by an RK integrator.
-The control performance is presented in Table~\ref{tab:control}, which also shows the result when the original ODE model is used in MPC instead of the PINC net.
-In this case, RK is employed to compute the states of the system for MPC.
-It is remarkable to observe that PINC achieves practically the same result of the ODE/RK approach in terms of RMSE and IAE, while being $31s$ slower when executed in the same desktop computer.
+Here, the role of the plant to be controlled is taken by the Van der Pol oscillator, whose states are obtained by an RK integrator. \eb{ The control performance for a $60s$ simulation is presented in Table~\ref{tab:control}, which also shows the result when the original ODE model is used as the predictive model in NMPC instead of the PINC net.
+In this case, the classic, fourth-order Runge-Kutta method (RK4) is employed \eaa{as a numerical solution method} to compute the states of the system for NMPC.
+This means that practically other approximations to the plant/system are not likely to improve the ODE model itself, thus, justifying our comparison to the baseline NMPC.
+Remarkably, PINC achieves practically the same result as the ODE/RK approach in terms of RMSE and IAE, while being slightly faster on average when executed with 10 repetitions on the same desktop computer.
+The right plot in Fig.~\ref{fig:control_vanderpol} also shows the NMPC considering the ODE/RK model as the predictive model, in thick yellow line, showing that the lines from PINC and ODE/RK match very well. }

-\subsection{Four tanks}
+\subsection{Four Tanks}